pawelrusak/react-note-app/README.md

 ## About the project

 The project is application extension from the course ["Kurs React - W Praktyce"](https://eduweb.pl/programowanie-i-www/reactjs/react-w-praktyce) (en."React Course - in Practice") by [Adam Romanski](https://helloroman.pl/).
-I continued the course up to tag 0.15.0 (more about tagging [here](https://github.com/pawelrusak/react-note-app/tree/develop#tagging)).
+I continued the course up to tag 0.15.0.
 My main motivation for taking up the course was it's very smart UI design and interesting idea for application, which I thought showed a great potential for introducing new features (types of functionality) and technologies.
 However, at the end of tne course only some of the designed types of functionality worked.

 ## The course code changes